Date: October 29th

 Time: 1-4 p.m.

 Location: Windsor History Museum, 100 N. 5th Street

-The Halloween Carnival will offer over 15 trick-or-treat stations, spooky storytelling, games, giveaways, and crafts.
+The Halloween Carnival will offer dozens of trick-or-treat stations and lots of other carnival activities.
 The Museum staff encourages everyone to dress in their best Halloween costume.
 In addition to the free family fun festivities, the History Museum staff will have its six historical buildings open for the public to explore, tour, and learn where Windsor history lives.

 Children under 16 must be accompanied by an adult.
-Residents participating are encouraged to attend with costumes, candy buckets, and tricks for all the treats provided by sponsoring businesses.
+Residents participating are encouraged to attend with costumes and candy bags/buckets for all the treats provided by sponsoring businesses.